Canadian cricket team in the United States in 1844

 The Canadian cricket team in the United States in 1844 was a tour consisting of the first international cricket match.
-The match took place between 24 and 26 September 1844 at the St George's Cricket Club's ground at what is now 30th Street and Broadway (then Bloomingdales) in Manhattan.
-The game was billed as 'United States of America versus the British Empire's Canadian Province’;
+The match took place between 24 and 26 September 1844 at the St George's Cricket Club's ground at what is now 30th Street and Broadway (then Bloomingdale Road) in Manhattan, New York.
+The game was billed as 'United States of America versus the British Empire's Canadian Province’.